Wax lips: History

-Invented by the American Candy Company in the early 20th century, wax lips became a popular novelty in the United States for many decades, especially during the Halloween season.
+Invented by John W. Glenn, founder of J.W.
+Glenn Co. of Buffalo, New York, some time in the mid-20th century, wax lips became a popular novelty in the United States for many decades, especially during the Halloween season.
 Wax lips were most popular in the late 1970s and have been referenced extensively in fiction.

 The original design of wax lips is proprietary.
 The patent was obtained by Concord Confections, Ltd. in 2002, which was in turn acquired by Tootsie Roll Industries in 2004.
 The lips are now produced under the Wack-O-Wax brand name.
 Other designs include the wax fangs design (which depicts open lips with a mouthful of bloody vampire teeth), black wax moustaches, and horse teeth.